top of page

 LU: What do you enjoy most about being a tower crane technician?

-Neo: I enjoy a great deal of freedom and autonomy in my daily work routine.
+Annel: I enjoy a great deal of freedom and autonomy in my daily work routine.
 Also, this job is unique, involving spectacular products not commonly found elsewhere.
 The scale and complexity of the cranes are fascinating, and they play a vital role in construction.
 I find it rewarding to help put them into action on-site and keep them functioning smoothly.

 LU: What do you like most about working at Manitowoc?

-Neo: Being part of a global company like Manitowoc offers a dynamic work environment that I truly appreciate.
+Annel: Being part of a global company like Manitowoc offers a dynamic work environment that I truly appreciate.
 The international scale of the company exposes me to a wider range of projects and potential learnings from colleagues around the world.
 Manitowoc also prioritizes creating favorable working conditions, which makes coming to work each day exciting.
 Most importantly, they equip us with the resources we need to succeed.
 This could be anything from having the latest tools and equipment to accessing training and support.
 This allows me to focus on getting the job done efficiently and effectively.

 LU: How much training do you receive and on which topics?

 Nevertheless, Potain has launched a new crane erector training program at the Potain Academy which awards a diploma.
 This initiative is driven by a French syndicate in collaboration with the world-renowned temporary workforce solutions group, Adecco.
 The first session has been completed, and they’re finalizing the second one for certification in France, allowing crane erectors from the area to participate.
-Importantly, the diploma isn’t just for Potain cranes; it's a general GME certification.
+Importantly, the diploma isn’t just for Potain cranes; it's a general top-slewing tower crane certification.
 I think this is a great step towards professionalizing this important role in the industry!

 LU: What essential skills do you need to succeed as a tower crane technician?